-This goat cheese dip is a riff on my Fig and Prosciutto Rollups, and we like it better because our marriage isn’t put on the line every time we make it together.
-I say this because we inevtibly find ourselves wildly assembling the rollups 5 minutes before leaving for whatever party we’re taking them to in a rather unfriendly manner:
+This goat cheese dip is a riff on my husband’s and my Fig and Prosciutto Rollups.
+We like the dip version better though because our marriage isn’t put on the line each time we make it together.
+I say this because we inevitably find ourselves wildly assembling the rollups 5 minutes before leaving for whatever party we’re taking them to in a rather unfriendly manner:

 Stare off ensues.

-That is to say, compared to spreading softened goat cheese and fig jam onto rapidly disappearing prosciutto slices, this warm baked dip is a breeze.
 Fold softened goat cheese and cream cheese with chopped prosciutto then spread into a baking dish.
 Dollop with fig jam then bake for 10 minutes and top with chopped pistachios.

-Easy, right?
+Cheesy, sweet, and savory – so good!
 Like a cheese plate in dip form.
-Cheesy, sweet, and savory – so good!

 Not only is Warm Fig and Prosciutto Goat Cheese Dip great to set out for family and friends at home, but it’s best served warm vs piping hot so it travels well.
 Slap some foil on that baby and become the guest with the best appetizer at the next party or holiday potluck you attend.